 If you want to take a deeper dive into the world of car rental discounts, I’ve not found a more thorough write up than the 12 step process described by Million Mile Secrets.
 I’ve used the hints on using the Citi Thank You travel portal for a cheap rental in Key West.

-By reading other blogs, I’ve learned of Silvercar (The company we rented the Audi A4 in the picture above from.)
-They are by no means the cheapest place to rent from but they do occasionally run some good specials.
-By stacking these reduced prices (usually on weekends) with a first time renter discount, we’ve gotten rates as low or lower than from the other rental companies.
+When prices are high everywhere, I also check the prices from Silvercar (The company we rented the Audi A4 in the picture above from.)
+They are by no means the cheapest place to rent from but they do occasionally run some good specials that you can find with a quick Google search.
+By stacking these reduced prices (usually on weekends) with a first time renter discount, we’ve gotten rates as low or lower than those from the other rental companies.

 Do you have any other tricks you use when renting a car?
 Let us know in the comments or write to us on Facebook.